-Prerequisite/co-requisite: SPED 4030.
+Prerequisite: SPED 4030.
 A study of atypical development in infants and young children with a focus on educational planning and programming.
 Field experiences required.

-ECED 4335: CHILDREN AND FAMILIES

-Social contexts in which a child develops, the relationships of individuals in these social contexts and the interaction within and between cross-cultural contexts.
-Field experiences required.

-ECED 4839: INDEPENDENT STUDY IN EARLY CHILDHOOD EDUCATION

-ECED 4931: SELECTED TOPICS IN EARLY CHILDHOOD EDUCATION Identified by title each time course is offered.

-ECED 5031: TEACHING YOUNG CHILDREN
+- ECED 4335: CHILDREN AND FAMILIES - Social contexts in which a child develops, the relationships of individuals in these social contexts and the interaction within and between cross-cultural contexts.
+Field experiences required. - ECED 4839: INDEPENDENT STUDY IN EARLY CHILDHOOD EDUCATION Prerequisites: Approval of instructor and Associate Dean. - ECED 4931: SELECTED TOPICS IN EARLY CHILDHOOD EDUCATION Identified by title each time course is offered. - ECED 5031: TEACHING YOUNG CHILDREN